Would it not be

 houses.
 Archaeologists are hoping that private funds will be made available in

-order to clean up more of the constructions.
+order to clean up more of the construction.
 Over the past four years, however,

 and eliminate the surface deposits and organic residues on the stones.